askiiart/arguably-interesting-blog/blog/benchmarking-dwarfs.md

 During said early testing, I also ran into the fact that most compressed archives, like Gzip-compressed tar archives, also took far too long to *create*, because Gzip is single-threaded.
 So all the options with no chance of being used have been marked off, and I'll only be looking into these three.

-DwarFS also took far too long to create on its default setting, but on compression level 1, it's much faster - 11m2.738s for the ~80 GiB total, and considering
+DwarFS also took far too long to create an archive on its default setting, but on compression level 1, it's much faster - 11m2.738s for the ~80 GiB total, and considering my entire system is about 20 GiB, that should be about 2-3 minutes, which is reasonable.

 ## Running the benchmark